-The table indicates that candidates would be consistently classified as certified or not certified 89% to 93% of the time in a theoretical two test repeated situation.
-Given the very small numbers of examinees taking the R.R.A. examination and the mixed item format, these values would seem to be reasonable.
-All summary statistics for the R.R.A. examination, however, should be interpreted cautiously given the small volume of exam candidates taking the exams.
+Table 7 indicates that candidates would be consistently classified as certified or not certified 95%, and 98% of the time in a theoretical two test situation.
+Given the very small numbers of examinees taking the R.R.A. examination and the mixed item format these values would seem to be reasonable.
+All summary statistics for the R.R.A. examination, however, should be interpreted cautiously given the small volume of candidates taking the exams.